GDGVITM/svg-preview/README.md

 3. A preview popup will appear showing the rendered SVG
 4. Click on the preview to open the SVG content in a new tab

+## Extension Settings

+Currently, this extension has no configurable settings.

-## Requirements
+## Known Issues

-- Visual Studio Code v1.104.0 or higher
+1. Some complex SVG files may not render correctly in the preview
+2. File resolution for relative paths may not work in all scenarios
+3. Preview may flicker on some systems when auto-hiding

 ## Release Notes

-### 0.0.1
+### 0.0.1 (2025-10-09)

-Initial release of svg-preview with hover preview functionality
+- Initial release with SVG hover preview functionality

-## Known Issues

-- Some complex SVG files may not render correctly in the preview
-- File resolution for relative paths may not work in all scenarios

----
+- Added support for inline SVG tag previews
+- Added support for SVG file reference previews
+- Implemented auto-hide after 1.8 seconds
+- Added click-to-open functionality
+- Multi-language support

 **Enjoy!**